Anand-puthiyapurayil/AI-ML-Cookbook/README.md

 - If it’s live, monitor it
 - If it’s personal data, protect it
 - If someone else needs it, document it

 ---

+## 12. Project & Product Development Distinction
+> *"Understand the difference — build both right."*

+### Project Development:
+- Focus: Technical delivery (pipelines, models, deployment)
+- Outcome: Scalable, testable, performant systems
+- Ends with: Stable working system

+### Product Development:
+- Focus: User needs, business alignment, experience design
+- Outcome: Solves the right problem, not just any problem
+- Ends with: Adoption, feedback, trust, and iteration

+---

+## 13. Agile, ART & Delivery Mindset
+> *"Delivering AI value is iterative, collaborative, and always aligned with business rhythm."*

+- Use Agile principles (epics, user stories, sprints) to break large goals into deliverable chunks
+- Apply ART (Agile Release Train) when working cross-team with synchronized delivery
+- Always align AI goals with stakeholder OKRs and business priorities
+- Deliver value incrementally — every sprint should ship something that can be validated or learned from
+- Keep AI workflows transparent and demo-ready — let the business see progress, not just metrics

+---